CoderKee/RenowApp/README.md

 - Allowing home service providers to upload the services that they offer
 - Enabling the modification and deletion of posting
 - Enabling image uploads for providers to assess the issue readily
+- A proof of completion will be generated for completed listing in the event of disputes.
 - Allowing users to schedule their meeting
 - A personal calendar for users to track their schedule
 - Allowing users to write reviews their experience